Adel-Kaloti/Marketing-Segmentation-Funnel-Analysis/README.md

 This project focuses on answering the most important marketing performance questions:

 1. **Which campaigns deliver the highest performance?**
-   (Clicks, Conversion Rate, ROI, Engagement)
+   KPIs (Clicks, Conversion Rate, ROI, Engagement)

 2. **Which marketing channels are the most effective?**
    (YouTube, Google Ads, Instagram, etc.)